MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 - User searches from the SharePoint Server Search Center display hybrid results.
 This is called outbound hybrid search.
 For information about how to set up outbound hybrid search, see [Display hybrid federated search results in SharePoint Server](display-hybrid-federated-search-results-in-sharepoint-server.md)

-- User searches from the SharePoint Search Center display hybrid results.
+- User searches from the SharePoint in Microsoft 365 Search Center display hybrid results.
 This is called inbound hybrid search.
 For information about how to set up inbound hybrid search, see [Display hybrid federated search results in SharePoint in Microsoft 365](display-hybrid-federated-search-results-in-sharepoint-online.md)

 You can set up either search option first, and then optionally also set up the other one at any time.